The Topography of Experience

 This leads to a very crucial question…

 I find I’m having trouble putting my question into words.
-It’s related to my idea that, it is possible that, on the level of the string, the artistic experience may take primacy over metaphysics in the exercise of consciousness.
-But that’s a really bold assertion, and my question feels much more basic.
+Can the artistic experience take primacy over metaphysics in the exercise of consciousness?
+Perhaps it is possible on the level of the string.
+But that’s a really bold assertion.
+My question feels much more basic.
 The language may be obsolete for this.
 Not the exercise of consciousness.
 The flow of the sequence of experience.
 Yes.
 That’s better.

 Experience as Topography

-We seem to experience reality linearly, but maybe it’s more of a malleable landscape that we shape to guide the course of the river of our subjective experience.
-I have developed the idea that, through language, the focus of the human essence rises above the ego and becomes appropriated to the linguistic will.
+We seem to experience reality linearly.
+However, maybe it’s more of a malleable landscape.
+Maybe we shape that landscape to guide the course of the river of our subjective experience.
+Through language, the focus of the human essence rises above the ego.
+In so doing, it becomes appropriated to the linguistic will.
 But there’s another aspect to that.

 Language and Emotional Innovation

-The emotional experience necessitates the development of language, such that even metaphysical models, in the end, find themselves rooted in an emotional agenda.
+Emotional experience necessitates the development of language, such that even metaphysical models find themselves rooted in an emotional agenda.
 But it’s a feedback loop, because language, so to speak, “strikes a chord” with its appropriated subject.
 In other words, it invokes an emotional innovation.
-When language grows into a new idea, perhaps one of the most significant aspects of that is the fact that the beholder of the idea that is created experiences a new way of being.
-This, then, calls the subject to a new level of emotional experience, which makes it necessary for him to further invest himself into the language, yielding further innovation of being.
-So, through language, we, perhaps intentionally, or perhaps not, shape the future landscape, such that it determines the course of flow of our experience.
+When language grows into a new idea, the beholder experiences a new way of being.
+This, then, calls the subject to a new level of emotional experience.
+That makes it necessary for him to further invest himself in the language.
+This, in turn, yields further innovation of being.
+So, through language, we shape the future landscape, such that it determines the course of flow of our experience.
 But this process is not merely, or even primarily, conscious.
 Consciousness is the child of language and emotion.
 It is the finger on the wheel that guides the momentous mass hurdling across the landscape.

 Emotion, the Linguistic Will, and the Topography of Experience

 It is the emotional experience that gives birth to the linguistic will.
-We have no power to choose the force and course of our emotional experience, because that is simply subject to physical law.
-The role of consciousness is to shape the landscape to guide the course of experience, thus applying a measure of influence on the future state of being.
+We have no power to choose the force and course of our emotional experience.
+That is simply subject to physical law.
+The role of consciousness is to shape the landscape to guide the course of experience.
+This applies a measure of influence on the future state of being.

 The Shifting of the Human Singularity

 I now have the linguistic tools to pose the question.
-What is the relationship between the frequency of the strings that are relevant to the flow of experience and the way in which the topographical landscape is shaped by consciousness?
+What is the relationship between the frequency of the strings that are relevant to the flow of experience and the way consciousness shapes the topographical landscape?

 A Personal Account